 Sustaining active brand management confers prime benefits for most companies.
 Our work, based on data gathered from over 7,000 consumers about 11,000 customer-provider relationships across large sectors of the U.S. economy, shows a statistically significant correlation between brand health and sales.
 The healthiest brands have twice the amount of customers reporting increasing spending than the worst-performing brands.

-The resulting framework allows marketers and investors to “connect the dots” between key elements of brand health and business performance and to reconcile previously separate notions: brand and operations, the short term and the long term, investment and return.
+These findings, and the manageable metrics they suggest, will allow marketers and investors to “connect the dots” between key elements of brand health and business performance and to reconcile previously separate notions: brand and operations, the short term and the long term, investment and return.

 1. P.F.
 Nunes and J. Merrihue, “The Continuing Power of Mass Advertising,” MIT Sloan Management Review 48, no. 2 (winter 2007): 63–69.

 2. P.H.
 Farquhar, “Managing Brand Equity,” Marketing Research 1 (September 1989): 24–33; and K.L.
 Keller, “Conceptualizing, Measuring, and Managing Customer-Based Brand Equity,” Journal of Marketing 57, no. 1 (January 1993): 1–22.

 3. T.J.
 Madden, F. Fehle and S. Fournier, “Brands Matter: An Empirical Demonstration of the Creation of Shareholder Value Through Branding,” Journal of the Academy of Marketing Science 34, no. 2 (April 2006): 224–235.